Documentation Index

 During journaling, you’ll tag your emotional state before and after the trade.
 You can select multiple emotions — most trades involve more than one.

-These emotions typically signal a reactive state.
-Trades taken under these conditions often involve impulsive decisions or rule violations.
+These emotions signal a state where you are likely to break rules.
+Trades taken under reactive emotions often involve impulsive decisions or rule violations.

 | Emotion | When to tag |